samuelbednarcik/elastic-apm-php-agent/README.md

 ```

 Call stop function at the end of the code.
 Optionally, if you are using
-symfony request/response, you use transaction builder to generate
+symfony request/response, you can use transaction builder to generate
 a context for the transaction.
+By calling the stop method, all spans
+from collectors will be collected.
 This function will also return a transaction.
-By calling the stop method, all spans from collectors will be collected.
 ```php
 $transaction = $agent->stop();
 $transaction->setContext(